microsoft/Windows-driver-samples/templates/README.md

 ## What

-The Windows Driver Kit WDK.vsix includes 17 templates to easily get started on building drivers.
-Once installed you can instantiate these from within Visual Studio using File -> New -> Project ... -> Type: Driver .
+The Windows Driver Kit WDK.vsix includes 16 templates to easily get started on building drivers.
+Once installed you can instantiate these from within Visual Studio using "File -> New -> Project ... -> Type: Driver" .

 This folder contains a "snapshot" of these "templates" exported as "samples".
 In case you do not have access to the Windows Driver Kit WDK.Vvsix or simply if you prefer the "sample version".